-I know I’m late to the iPod scene, but Apple is finally starting to catch their products up to date software wise.
+I know I’m late to the iPod scene, but Apple is finally starting to catch their products up to date software-wise.
 While Apple’s touch products (maybe Steve Jobs wasn’t hugged enough as a kid?) are ahead of their time hardware wise the Apple OS has always been lacking.
 With touch products like the Blackberry, and Android phones out they really show how old the Apple OS is getting.
 Before I start serving out what’s wrong with the device let’s go into Steve Jobs land (I don’t want to either) and see what the new 3G line of Apple products has to offer.

-Apple has always been famous for making their products look the sleekest and sexist on the market and the iPod Touch 3G is right up there.
+Apple has always been famous for making its products look the sleekest and most sexiest on the market and the iPod Touch 3G is right up there.
 If you compare this to the older models there are huge differences.
-It’s lighter, has a more rounded back, the touch screen is more responsive, there are external speakers (thank you!), and the wi-fi is improved, and has external volume buttons (hallelujah!).
+It’s lighter, has a more rounded back, the touch screen is more responsive, there are external speakers (thank you!), the wi-fi is improved, and has external volume buttons (hallelujah!).
 While the 3G Touch may have only gotten a nip-tuck it’s enough to make you upgrade.
 While the looks of the hardware are enough to make anyone gawk the bright screen is lovely and the OS is nice for what it does.
 So, for the looks department, the 3G Touch is looking more like an iPhone and the changes are grand and welcomed.

 There’s an App for That

 No really, the iPod/iPhone set the standard for apps so this is the king of apps.
 You won’t find any apps as awesome as the ones on iTunes.
-There are apps for everything from ordering pizza, checking your bank, to fart soundboards.
+There are apps for everything from ordering pizza, and checking your bank, to fart soundboards.
 Punch random keys into the search and you’re bound to find something. asdflwkje may come up as a Hooked on Phonics type app or may a word game.
 The app store is grand and huge and feels like the New York City of apps.
 Like NYC you have to watch out where you go because there are a lot of rotten apples.
 I, of course, picked up the 3G Touch is mainly another handheld gaming device because the games are getting really amazing on the Touch devices and are up there with the PSP and DS.
 While there are more bad ones than good the good stand out on their own.

 Of course, the Apple OS was designed to see and use all these apps so that’s why the “dashboard”, as I like to call it, looks like a giant checkerboard…exciting.
 With app icons on a black background doesn’t sound exciting it gets the job done of keeping all the apps organized for you.
 You can manage an organization in iTunes by dragging the icons around or on the device itself.
-However, I hate the fact that you can’t delete built-in apps that you won’t even use like the voice recorder?
+However, I hate the fact that you can’t delete built-in apps that you won’t even use as the voice recorder?
 There’s no mic!
 Why is it there?
-Maybe to make you so tired of seeing it that you go buy a 32 or 64GB model with a mic.
+Maybe to make you so tired of seeing it that you go buy a 32 or 64-GB model with a mic.

 Other than that the Apple OS has a nice on-screen keyboard, but you can’t always use it landscape style and this drives me nuts.
-The Safari browser works and does its job, but its nothing really special.
+The Safari browser works and does its job, but it’s nothing really special.
 All the default apps do their job well and that’s what truly counts.